varunprajan/varunprajan.github.io/_posts/2021-08-13-sic-transit.markdown

     ,SUM(
         CASE
             WHEN analytics_version < '2021.08.10' AND event_name = 'OldTransaction'
-                -- note: this is only approximate, because of the error -- we might try applying a discount factor to the revenue, -- based on the comparison of OldPurchase and ValidPurchase in period 2 -- in order to fix this
+                -- again, this is only approximate
                 THEN revenue_usd
             WHEN analytics_version >= '2021.08.10' AND event_name = 'ValidTransaction'
                 THEN revenue_usd